borgermeister/zscaler/zscaler_gre_tunnels.md

 	- MTU: 1476
 	- MSS: 1436

-These values are caluculated based on a WAN interface with 1500 bytes MTU.
+These values are calculated based on a WAN interface with 1500 bytes MTU.

 > [!TIP]
 > The way you can calculate these values are by subtracting the GRE header (4 bytes), IP header (20 bytes) and TCP header (20 bytes).